Martijho/ml_notes/network_training/network_training.md

 therefore far away from the final solution.
 Using a too large learning rate may result in numerical instability.
-In the warmup heuristic, we use a small learning rate at the beginning and then switch back to the initial learning rate when the training process is stable [9].
-Goyal et al. [7] proposes a gradual warmup strategy that increases the learning rate from 0 to the initial learning rate linearly.
+In the warmup heuristic, we use a small learning rate at the beginning and then switch back to the initial learning rate when the training process is stable.
+Goyal et al. proposes a gradual warmup strategy that increases the learning rate from 0 to the initial learning rate linearly.
 In other words, assume we will use the first m batches (e.g. 5 data epochs) to warm up, and the initial learning rate is η, then at